Vector Multiplication

 (A × B) × C ≟ A × (B × C)

-I don't see one triplet of subscripts in the same order as any other triplet of subscripts.
-Could these two products equal?
-Maybe.
-I don't have the time to sort through all the possibilities.
-Are they equal in general?
-Most definitely not.
-Therefore, the cross product of two vectors is not an associative operation.
+I don't see one triplet of subscripts in the same order as any other, therefore the vector cross product is not an associative operation.

 (A × B) × C ≠ A × (B × C)